Removal of Disability-Related Health Supports from Core

 Graphic of a calendar and alarm clock

-The 2024-25 Pricing Arrangements and Price Limits (PAPL) set a timeline for removing the Disability-Related Health Supports (DRHS) line items from Core.
+The 2024-25 Pricing Arrangements and Price Limits (PAPL) set a timeline for removing therapeutic Disability-Related Health Supports (DRHS) line items from Core.
 For several years, these line items have been in both Capacity Building and Core.
 But from 30 June 2025, they will only be available in Capacity Building.
 This change will have significant ramifications for providers and participants.
+It is important to note that this change impacts therapy supports, the line items for nursing and lost cost AT will remain available in Core.
 In this article will uncover what DRHSs are and what the change will mean.

 What are Disability-Related Health Supports?